opendocsg/slw-judgments-backfill/2010_SGCA_3/report.md

 **The decision below**

 23     Since the Appellant had admitted to the Respondent’s claim for the sum of $236,500, the Judge allowed the claim for that sum.
 However, she dismissed the Appellant’s counterclaim.
-The Judge’s grounds of decision is reported at [2009] 3 SLR(R) 78 (“the GD”).
+The Judge’s grounds of decision is reported at <span class="citation">[2009] 3 SLR(R) 78</span> (“the GD”).

 24     In the view of the Judge, the Appellant could not rely on the CRTPA to enforce the restrictive covenant and, therefore, the Appellant had no locus standi to sue the Respondent under the November Agreement.
 In any case, the Judge was also of the opinion that cl 11 was unenforceable because it was in unreasonable restraint of trade.
 In her view, cl 11 was drafted in too wide a term as it prohibited the parties from “being engaged and/or interested in any trade and/or business carried on within Singapore” that was similar to the “Business” of the Company and/or the practice of “Aesthetic Medicine”.
 As cl 11 covered any and every type of practice of aesthetic medicine it was wider than reasonably necessary to protect the goodwill sold by the Respondent.
 Moreover, the restriction of three years was unreasonably long.
 Therefore, the ambit of cl 11 was unnecessarily wide and vitiated by unreasonableness.
 Moreover, the Judge held that it was not possible for the court to sever the unreasonable portion of the clause.
 Finally, she also held that cl 11(c) was not a genuine pre-estimate of the Appellant’s loss but constituted a penalty clause and, as such, was unenforceable in accordance with its terms.